Introduction

 Recognition and Popularity

-- Recognized by the American Kennel Club (AKC) in 1945 as part of the Hound Group.
+- The American Kennel Club established the Black Tan Coonhound as part of the Hound Group through recognition in 1945.

 Check Out: Bluetick Coonhounds – Breed#24.